A Deep Dive into Machine Learning Density Functional Theory for Materials Science and Chemistry: Theoretical Background

 \subsubsection{Introduction}

 ~ While there is no standard definition of ML, it is commonly defined as the study of computer algorithms that improve automatically through experience \cite{mitchell_machine_1997}.
-One usual way to divide ML models is into supervised models (models that make a prediction with respect to a ground truth), unsupervised models (models that operate on data without an underlying ground truth, and perform, e.g., dimensionality reduction) and reinforcement learning (models that explore complex environments).
+One usual way to divide ML models is into supervised models (models that make a prediction with respect to a ground truth with labeled data), unsupervised models (models that operate on data without an underlying ground truth with unlabeled data, and perform, e.g., dimensionality reduction) and reinforcement learning (models that act in complex environments to maximize rewards).
 ML models can be further divided into parametric and non-parametric models.
 When the model involves a finite set of learning parameters $\mathbf{W}$, the model is said to be parametric.
 These parameters are not set explicitly and learned iteratively through the learning process.
 Models without a finite set of parameters are non-parametric.
 In non-parametric models, the set of weights $\mathbf{W}$ is generally infinite.